Well Woman Exam & Contraception Specialist

 Cystitis and UTIs

 Contraception is a very personal decision based on your lifestyle, your sexual activity, and your own personal preferences.
 Each type of birth control offers different advantages.
-During your visit, you’ll learn about all the different options so you can choose the form of birth control that works best for your needs and offers the most comfortable and most convenient solution.
+During your visit, you’ll learn about all the different options so you can choose the form of birth control that works best for your needs and offers the most comfortable and convenient solution.

 A well-woman visit doesn’t necessarily include STD testing, but you can talk to your doctor and arrange to have STD screenings during your appointment.
 In most cases, STD tests involve blood tests, urinalysis, and vaginal swabs.
 Your results should be available within a week.

-What happens if I have an STD?
+What Happens if I Have an STD?

 So here it goes!